December 31, 2019. I remember that day well.

 1. Face masks

-People wearing face masks in the street is quite a common aspect of life in China.
+People wearing face masks in the street is quite a common aspect of life here.

-Pollution is a known problem here and it’s only natural for the locals to want to protect themselves.
+Pollution in China is a well-known problem and it’s only natural for the locals to want to protect themselves.

 In the six years that I’ve lived in China, I’ve never worn a face mask – until now, that is.